Franck-Demongin/ISA/README.md

 You can also copy individual prompts to the clipboard for easy use in the UI you're using.

 ## Changelog

+### 0.2.7 - 2024-08-21
+__Changer:__
+- Add the ability to display the vision model response when analysing an image
+- Update the vision prompt system

 ### 0.2.6 - 2024-08-12
 __Changer:__